 Interestingly, as of August this year, YikYak has made a return to the mobile app marketplace, albeit with more stringent security measures.
 Hopefully, they have adapted lean startup methodology and done thorough research this time around.

-Why Lean Startup is so important when it comes to mobile app creation?
+Why Lean Startup development is so important when it comes to app creation?

 “Perfect is the enemy of good” – Voltaire